Failure Mode Effect Analysis: FMEA

 FMEA is predictive: the analysis should begin in the product’s design stage, in subsequent re-design stages, or when manufacturing processes are being revised.

-FMEA does need historic data:
+The analysis does need historic data:

 FMEA needs pre-work: in particular, the product must have enough documentation to let the review team know the valued functions, the components, how the components work together.
-The more known, the better the FMEA can be.
+The more known, the better the analysis can be.

 Leading by Example